josenunes-econ/josenunes-econ.github.io/index.md

 ---

 <p style="font-size: 18px;">Welcome!
-I am an intern at the Energy Services Regulatory Authority (ERSE) with interests in industrial organization, competition policy, macroeconomics, and banking.
-Explore my site to see my latest projects.</p>
+I am an intern at the Energy Services Regulatory Authority (ERSE) with interests in industrial organization, competition policy, macroeconomics, and banking.</p>

 ---